prairie bush clover

 The fruit is a 1-seeded, hairy pod, about 1 5 long.

-Round-headed bush clover (Lespedeza capitata) is a larger and more robust plant.
-It has larger, wider leaves and tightly bunched flower heads with many flowers.
+Round-headed bush clover (Lespedeza capitata) is a much larger and more robust plant.
+It has larger, wider leaves and tightly bunched, head-like flower clusters with many flowers.

 Prairie bush clover is endemic to tallgrass prairie.
 It is found in only four states: Iowa, Illinois, Minnesota, and Wisconsin.
 Within those states it is found at only 36 sites in 24 counties, 16 of which are protected by federal, state, or private preserves.
 Most large populations will be found in and around the Des Moines River Valley in southwest Minnesota and in the Iowa Lakes region of northwest Iowa.